 Considered as one of the hundred most beautiful villages in France, Mornac-sur-Seudre is one of the essential stops for holidaymakers staying in Charente-Maritime.
 Located on the left bank of the Seudre, this medieval village of about 800 inhabitants belongs to the “Stone and water villages” network.
 Long devoted to fishing, the commune now lives mainly from oyster farming and salt from its marshes.
 At the bend of an alley, you will see the massive tower of the church Saint-Pierre, a Romanesque church whose construction began in XIe century.
 Mornac also houses a beautiful fortified castle and halls that were once a very lively fairground.

-Book your camping holiday near Mornac Sur Seudre
+Book your campsite holiday near Mornac Sur Seudre

 Campsite closed to Mornac Sur Seudre

 If you are looking for a mobile home to rent near Mornac sur Seudre for a short or long stay, a holiday with a couple, family or friends, quickly discover the accommodation of the 3 star campsite Les Pins (12 minutes by car from Mornac).
 You will thus be able to visit in complete freedom this small oyster farming and craft village typical of Charente Maritime.